TabbyML/tabby/MODEL_SPEC.md

 The **prompt_template** field is optional.
 When present, it is assumed that the model supports [FIM inference](https://arxiv.org/abs/2207.14255).

 One example for the **prompt_template** is `<PRE>{prefix}<SUF>{suffix}<MID>`.
 In this format, `{prefix}` and `{suffix}` will be replaced with their corresponding values, and the entire prompt will be fed into the LLM.

+The **chat_template** field is optional.
+When it is present, it is assumed that the model supports an instruct/chat-style interaction, and can be passed to `--chat-model`.

 ### tokenizer.json
 This is the standard fast tokenizer file created using [Hugging Face Tokenizers](https://github.com/huggingface/tokenizers).
 Most Hugging Face models already come with it in repository.